-Deadpool wormed his way onto our screens and into our hearts in February 2016, but long before that the film was making waves with it’s creative advertising.
-From advertising the movie as a romantic film, hoping girlfriends would be encouraged to watch Deadpool at the cinema with their partners on Valentines Day, to billboards with nothing but emojis on them and cocky, ‘sexualised’ movie posters with a self involved sense of humour.
+Deadpool wormed his way onto our screens and into our hearts in February 2016, but long before that the film was making waves with its creative advertising.
+From advertising the movie as a romantic film, hoping girlfriends would be encouraged to watch Deadpool at the cinema with their partners on Valentines Day, to billboards with nothing but emojis on them and cocky, ‘sexualised’ movie posters with a self-involved sense of humour.

-Deadpool or should I say Ryan Reynolds stood out of the crowd and turned his ‘merc-with-a-mouth’ character into a full on persona which has heavily influenced the marketing campaign for both of the movies.
+Deadpool or should I say, Ryan Reynolds, stood out of the crowd and turned his ‘merc-with-a-mouth’ character into a full-on persona which has heavily influenced the marketing campaign for both of the movies.

 Deadpool 2’s marketing campaign included all of the usual goal posts, advertising posters, TV commercials and Social Media but they were all done in Deadpool style; with a cocky attitude and nothing you could take seriously.
-A very Deadpool, Ryan Reynolds the two are one in the same at this point, thing to do.
+A very Deadpool, Ryan Reynolds the two are one in the same at this point, a thing to do.

 Part of the Deadpool 2 marketing campaign included branding deals with the likes of ‘Loot Crate’ and ‘Mike’s Harder Beer’ but the most creative brand partnership was with ‘Trolli Candy’ in which they created a new line of ‘Tiny Hand’ sweets based off of Deadpool’s tiny hand from the original movie and of course it was announced in total Deadpool fashion.

-Walmart also got involved with the marketing, another big well known brand.
+Walmart also got involved with the marketing, another big well-known brand.
 They had their in-store Blu-Ray DVD racks invaded by the marketing team who replaced famous DVD covers with Deadpool centric covers instead, with advertising boards declaring ‘My face is on all these movies that I’m not in’ and ‘haha these packages contain the original films.’